ONLINE SCHEDULING AVAILABLE FOR UPDATED BOOSTER AND MORE

 Please answer a series of questions about the patient's eligibility, pick a date and time and provide the patient's information.
 Vaccines are available at no cost to you.

 COVID-19 Vaccines for Children

 The Centers for Disease Control and Prevention recommends that children age 6 months old and up be vaccinated for COVID-19, even if they've already had COVID.
 Learn more from the CDC >

-Atlantic Health System offers the COVID-19 vaccine made by Pfizer-BioNTech and Moderna for eligible children.
+Atlantic Health System offers the COVID-19 vaccine made by Pfizer-BioNTech for age 6 months and up and the COVID-19 vaccine made by Moderna for age 6 months to 5 years.
 Dose and series vary by manufacturer.
 Learn more >